Senior Engineering

 • synthesise information and ideas to predict possible solutions

-• generate prototype solutions to provide data to assess the accuracy of predictions
+• generate prototype solutions to provide data to determine the feasibility of solutions

 • evaluate and refine ideas and solutions to make justified recommendations